Affiliate Association Membership

 Sec.
 3. Nominations.

-(a) A voting member may nominate a qualified member for an office or for director or associate director from the floor only if the Nominations Committee nominee is deceased, withdraws, or is other wise disqualified.
+(a) A voting member may nominate a qualified member for an office or for director from the floor only if the Nominations Committee nominee is deceased, withdraws, or is other wise disqualified.

 Sec.
 4. Voting Procedure.